rgriff23/rgriff23.github.io/index.md

 I am a Data Scientist on the marketing optimization team at [KAYAK](https://www.kayak.com/).
 I also love teaching and moonlight as an analytics lecturer at [Northeastern University](https://www.northeastern.edu/graduate/analytics/).

-Lately, I've been an enthusiastic contributor to the [progressive movement](https://www.guide.progressivedatajobs.org/02_what_is_prog_analytics).
+Increasingly, I've been seeking ways to use my skills to help the [progressive movement](https://www.guide.progressivedatajobs.org/02_what_is_prog_analytics).
 Current activities include:

 1. I am a contributor to the open source Python library [Parsons](https://move-coop.github.io/parsons/html/index.html), which provides core data infrastructure for the progressive movement.
 2. I serve as a Data Consultant to [Stand Up America](https://www.standupamerica.com/), providing voter data pulls and dashboarding to support their get-out-the-vote effort for the 2020 presidential election.